MizaGBF/GBFAP/readme.md

 Two possible setups:

 ### You want to host the assets
+Be sure to have a lot of disk spaces.

 1. Copy this repo.
 2. Run `python updater.py -downloadall` to download all the assets.
 (The script will ask you to confirm.
 You can also turn off changes to data.json when asked.).
 3. Change line 2 of `index.js`: From `const LOCAL = false;` to `const LOCAL = true;`